accmltr/simple-testing-godot/README.md

 ### Auto-Refresh and Auto-Run

-- Enable the `Auto-Refresh` checkbox to automatically rebuild the tree and display the available unit tests when changes are detected.
+- Enable the `Auto-Refresh` checkbox to automatically rebuild the tree and
-- Enable the `Auto-Run` checkbox to automatically run all the unit tests when changes are detected.

 ## Contributing